Total Spent So Far: $49,349

 I’ve got to level out some areas of the floor upstairs since the demo took out some of the flooring where wall footers and cabinets were installed.
 The holes in the floor would currently make installing new tile uneven.
 Self-leveling concrete will work well for this to fill in the gaps and level it out again.
 Afterwards we’ll be installing new travertine upstairs before putting in the new kitchen, right over top of the old floors.

 We’re getting all the travertine from Home Depot on island.
 If you didn’t know, you can custom order items from any Home Depot supplier direct to Home Depot, even if they don’t normally carry it in the store.
 For example, if they have one type of travertine, you can find the company that supplies it and order anything else that supplier has available.
 Our travertine was ordered from MSI Stone and we do have some custom pieces coming in (pebble travertine for bathroom shower floors, for example) which Home Depot didn’t carry.
 This is great considering the cost of shipping into the islands.
 It allows you to take advantage of Home Depot’s logistics already in place.
+There is also a great selection of Travertine you can have delivered to your home from Amazon that is peel and stick – no thin-set required!

 Our new windows and doors should be coming in within the next month or so… Dave is going to be helping me with those installs as well.